South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 South Carolina Performance Insights

-- The Gamecocks are outscoring opponents by 30.4 points per game with a +1034 scoring differential overall.
-They put up 81 points per game (sixth in college basketball) and give up 50.6 per outing (first in college basketball).
+- The Gamecocks average 81.0 points per game (sixth in college basketball) while giving up 50.6 per outing (first in college basketball).
+They have a +1034 scoring differential overall and outscore opponents by 30.4 points per game.

-- Offensively, South Carolina is tallying 80 points per game this year in conference tilts.
-To compare, its overall average (81 points per game) is 1 PPG higher.
+- Offensively, South Carolina is putting up 80.0 points per game this year in conference action.
+As a comparison, its season average (81.0 points per game) is 1 PPG higher.

-- The Gamecocks are averaging 84.8 points per game when playing at home.
-In away games, they are averaging 77.2 points per contest.
+- Offensively, the Gamecocks have performed better in home games this year, averaging 84.8 points per game, compared to 77.2 per game away from home.

-- South Carolina cedes 46.9 points per game when playing at home this year, compared to 54.2 in away games.
+- South Carolina is ceding 46.9 points per game this season at home, which is 7.3 fewer points than it is allowing in road games (54.2).

 UCLA Performance Insights

-- Over their past 10 games, the Bruins are compiling 69.1 points per game, compared to their season average of 70.5.
+- The Bruins have played worse offensively over their last 10 games, averaging 69.1 points per contest, 1.4 fewer points their than season average of 70.5.

 © 2023 Data Skrive.
 All rights reserved.